KokiYamanaka/Uni-Course-Java-/README.md

 <br>what to write on resume
-- complete courework on building basic deep learning model from scratch and apply it to real-world application
+- detail on building basic deep learning model from scratch and apply it to real-world application
+- teaching mathematics to foreign high school students in Japan during Ichikashi
+- Computer job dynabook
+- Cook Yoshinoya
+-